-Cybersecurity is defined as the prevention of damage to, protection of, and restoration of computers, electronic communications systems, electronic communications systems, wire communication, and electronic communication, including information contained therein, to ensure its availability, integrity, authentication, confidentiality, and nonrepudiation.
-Cybersecurity disciplines include: Air Force Risk Management Framework, IT controls/countermeasures, communication security, TEMPEST (formerly known as emissions security), AF Assessment and Authorization (formerly known as Certification and Accreditation Program), and Cybersecurity Workforce Improvement Program.
+Cybersecurity is defined as the prevention of damage to, protection of, and restoration of computers, electronic communications systems, wire communication, and electronic communication, including information contained therein, to ensure its availability, integrity, authentication, confidentiality, and nonrepudiation.
+Cybersecurity disciplines include: Air Force Risk Management Framework, IT controls/countermeasures, communications security, TEMPEST (formerly known as emissions security), AF Assessment and Authorization (formerly known as Certification and Accreditation Program), and Cybersecurity Workforce Improvement Program.
 AFI 17-130, Cybersecurity Program Management, 13 February 2020, describes risk management and cybersecurity as representations of dynamic, multi-disciplinary sets of challenges.
-Processes and practices must continuously evolve and improve to match the ever-changing threat environment.
+Processes and practices must continuously evolve and improve to match the everchanging threat environment.